misiektoja/spotify_monitor/README.md

 # spotify_monitor

-spotify_monitor is a Python script which allows for real-time monitoring of Spotify friends music activity.
+spotify_monitor is a Python tool which allows for real-time monitoring of Spotify friends music activity.

 NOTE: If you want to track Spotify users profile changes check out the other tool I developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).